Social Media FAQs

 Additionally, it can be tempting to vent your feelings on social media, but statements made in haste can reflect negatively on you and your claim.
 This is true even of statements made before your accident or injury.

 We recently handled such a case in the North Carolina Court of Appeals.
 Our client had posted comments on his Facebook, which interested the judges.
 We were asked questions about why he posted his comments and the judges used his comments to make their rulings in his case.
-His comments could have been interpreted many ways and the judges were very concerned with how to appropriately interpret his comments.
+His comments could have been interpreted in many ways and the judges were very concerned with how to appropriately interpret his comments.

 What Should I Do With My Social Media Accounts If I Have a Case?